How to Know if Your Ads are Making Money: A Guide to Measuring Marketing Effectiveness for SMBs

 Discovery Stage: How do customers find you?

-Not just “Facebook” vs “Google”, but specific campaigns like “Spring Sale – Carousel Ad” vs “Summer Launch – Video Ad”.
+Not just “Facebook” vs “Google”, but whether the came from paid ads vs organic and which specific campaigns like “Spring Sale – Carousel Ad” vs “Summer Launch – Video Ad”.

 Why This Question Matters:

 This question reveals what’s working at the discovery stage.
-If you can’t identify specific campaigns, you can’t know which offers, audiences, or creative approaches get attention best.
+If you can’t identify whether they came for ads or organic nor specific campaigns, you can’t know which offers, audiences, or creative approaches get attention best.
 You’ll keep running all your campaigns at the same level instead of investing more in the discovery efforts that actually bring people to you.

 Example of Why You Need This Answer: Imagine you spend $500 on a ‘Facebook Video Ad’ for your new product and $500 on a ‘Google Search Ad’ targeting competitor names.
 The Facebook ad brings 1,000 visitors to your site, while the Google ad brings only 100.
 This first answer doesn’t tell the whole story, but it provides the foundational data point: it confirms which advertising ‘taps’ are flowing and how strongly.
 It prevents you from making decisions based on a vague feeling that ‘Facebook is working’ and forces you to look at the performance of specific, individual efforts.